 Through our partnership with the WCU Corporation for Entrepreneurship and Innovation, students and faculty in the Chemistry and Forensic Science Programs can provide routine analysis and method development services to outside organizations.
 The rates will vary depending on the size and scope of the work.
 Please contact us for more details.

 Interested in Forensic Science?
 Visit our Forensic Science Program's Facilities page to see some of their state-of-the-art instrumentation.

 Although individual facilities and research groups may have their own equipment, the Department also maintains a core facility of more than 20 scientific instruments in the areas of Atomic Spectroscopy, Molecular Spectroscopy, Chromatography and Mass Spectrometry, Electrochemistry, and Materials Characterization.
-A selection of our equipment is highlighted below.
+Current availabilities and an overview of key instruments are provided below.

 The Perkin Elmer PinAAcle 900F flame AA is capable of identifying and quantifying cations (metals) in solution in the ppm to ppb range.
 It can hold up to 8 hollow cathode lamps for rapid analysis.

 The Perkin Elmer NexION 2000 ICP-MS system features three quadrupoles, three gas channels, and three modes of operation to combine for better interference removal, delivering better detection limits/improved data accuracy.

 The Spectro XEPOS XRF by AMTEK is able to determine elemental composition of solid samples, covering the entire range of elements between sodium and uranium.
 The instrument includes a 12-position autosampler.